-JRN 224 - Field Experience in Communication and/or Media Technology (1-6)
+JRN 224 - Field Experience in Communication or Media Technology (1-6)

 A supervised cooperative education field experience involving the combined efforts of educators and employers.
 Students accomplish various academic and career-related objectives in communication or media technology and related fields.
 Semester-long regular workplace participation and weekly contact with assigned faculty advisor are required.
-Prerequisite(s): A declared major in communication or media technology and permission of the cooperative education program coordinator.
-Recommended Preparation: Sophomore standing and faculty recommendation.
+Prerequisite(s): A declared major in communication or media technology; and COM 102, DMA 110, or JRN 101.